-The clitoris is essentially a mass of about 8,000 nerve endings (twice as many as the glans of the penis).
+PLEASURE DOME The clitoris is essentially a mass of about 8,000 nerve endings (twice as many as the glans of the penis).
 It is the only human body part whose sole purpose is pleasure.

-The clitoris is actually the clitoral “head” tucked beneath (or peeking out of) the clitoral hood.
+GIVE HER HEAD The clitoris is actually the clitoral "head" tucked beneath (or peeking out of) the clitoral hood.
 The hood is there to protect the sensitive head from irritation and unwanted stimulation.

-The clitoris has a wishbone-shaped “body” with the two legs called crura.
-The crura connect your clitoris to your internal G spot, enabling some to achieve “vaginal orgasms.”
-Technically, this type of orgasm could also be called clitoral “because the crura legs are being stimulated along the vaginal walls,” sexual health expert Sadie Allison told Women’s Health.
+SHE'S GOT LEGS The clitoris has a wishbone-shaped "body" with the two legs called crura.
+The crura connect your clitoris to your internal G spot, enabling some to achieve "vaginal orgasms."
+Technically, this type of orgasm could also be called clitoral "because the crura legs are being stimulated along the vaginal walls," sexual health expert Sadie Allison told Women's Health.

-According to the Journal of Sex and Marital Therapy, 73 percent of women require direct clitoral stimulation to achieve orgasm.
+CLIMAX QUEEN According to the Journal of Sex and Marital Therapy, 73 percent of women require direct clitoral stimulation to achieve orgasm.

-There’s a three- to five-inch-long structure that stems inward along the vaginal canal.
-Much like the crura and G spot, this “shaft” can also help cis women and some trans men achieve orgasms through vaginal penetration, especially in certain positions.
+SHE'S SHAFTY There's a three- to five-inch-long structure that stems inward along the vaginal canal.
+Much like the crura and G spot, this "shaft" can also help cis women and some trans men achieve orgasms through vaginal penetration, especially in certain positions.